BinbinBian/RACE_AR_baselines/README.md

 ```

 ## Thanks
-* Code is adapted from https://github.com/danqi/rc-cnn-dailymail and https://github.com/bdhingra/ga-reader
+* The code is adapted from https://github.com/danqi/rc-cnn-dailymail and https://github.com/bdhingra/ga-reader

+## Contact
+* Please contact Qizhe Xie (qzxie AT cs DOT cmu DOT edu) if you find bugs or missing info

 ## License
 MIT